Accountability-Team/accountability-team-manifest/README.md

   - Tell us your goals for the next sprint?
 - Each standup takes up to 10 minutes.
 - We try to keep meetings to less than an hour in total length.
-- Each meeting is run by a Scrum master ( See "How to Scrum Master a mneetiing" below)
+- Each meeting is run by a Scrum master ( See "How to Scrum Master a meeting" below)
 - Every member has an equal say in setting procedures and direction for the group.
 - Every member participates in
   - slack chat.